ahmedm0913/Intellihack_TeamX_4/README.md

 ---

 ## Project Overview
-This repository contains our solution for the Intel1i Hack competition.
+This repository contains our solution for the Intelli Hack competition.
 We developed a machine learning model to predict stock prices 5 days into the future and designed an end-to-end system architecture for deployment.

 ---